 Fourteenth station Jesus is placed in the tomb From inside the rock we see the body of Jesus being gently lowered into its resting place.
 One Mary cradles his head, Joseph of Arimathea cradles his body, the other Mary holds his hand.
 (Short silence) There is a finality about burial, or in the case of many today, cremation.
 A final letting go, a heart-rending sundering.
 The women who had accompanied Jesus on his mission, who had looked after him, provided for him, who had been light and joy to them, now taken from them, dead and buried.
 The end of all dreams and hopes, gone, gone.
 Now could only be a time of waiting, waiting for they knew not what.
-Any attempt to imagine what might come next would be misconceived.
-As the poet said: I said to my soul, be still, and wait without hope For hope would be hope for the wrong thing; wait without love For love would be love of the wrong thing; there is yet faith But the faith and the love and the hope are all in the waiting.
+Life is full of waiting, from waiting for the kettle to boil, to waiting for an operation.
+Indeed, life itself sometimes feels like a confused kind of waiting for we know not what, as Beckett captured so brilliantly in Waiting for Godot.
+Above all the period between Good Friday and Easter morning is a time for waiting.
+A time of waiting which gives meaning to all waiting.
+But any attempt to imagine what might come next would be misconceived.
+As the poet said I said to my soul, be still, and wait without hope For hope would be hope for the wrong thing; wait without love For love would be love of the wrong thing; there is yet faith But the faith and the love and the hope are all in the waiting.
+On you alone, O Christ, my soul in stillness waits.
+In you alone, O Christ, my soul in stillness rests.
+To you alone, O Christ my soul in stillness looks.